A Needle In A Legal Haystack Could Sink A Major Supreme Court Privacy Case

 Microsoft's weak hand

 Few except the cognoscenti knew the modernizing language was even there when Congress passed it last Friday.
-Titled the Cloud Act (Clarifying Lawful Overseas Use of Data), the statute was attached to the 2,232 page, $1.3 trillion omnibus spending bill.
+Titled the CLOUD Act (Clarifying Lawful Overseas Use of Data), the statute was attached to the 2,232-page, $1.3 trillion omnibus spending bill.

-To the expert, as well as layperson's eye, it looks as though the tech industry, sensing a debilitating loss in the Supreme Court, had a weak hand to play in negotiating with the Justice Department.
+To the expert's, as well as layperson's, eye, it looks as though the tech industry, sensing a debilitating loss in the Supreme Court, had a weak hand to play in negotiating with the Justice Department.

-When all is said and done, "this looks like a serious win for the Justice Department," said Kim Orr, a privacy expert at University of Southern California law school.
+When all is said and done, "this looks like a serious win for the Justice Department," said Orrin Kerr, a privacy expert at University of Southern California law school.

 On Monday, the Trump administration took a first step toward getting the Microsoft case dismissed.
 In a letter to the Supreme Court, Solicitor General Noel Francisco informed the justices that the administration intends to file a new brief addressing "to what extent" passage of the CLOUD Act nullifies the Microsoft case as a live controversy.

 While the CLOUD Act does not, in fact, give Microsoft much to be happy about, it does give the tech industry a couple of victories.
-The first is P.R.
+The first is in the area of public relations.
 The industry can portray itself as having fought to protect its customers' privacy.
 Second, until passage of the new statute, foreign countries were threatening to send tech company employees to jail if they complied with U.S. warrants.
 Now the legal lay of the land is much clearer.

 Who's in the club?

-Note: A previous version of this story misidentified Orin Kerr as Kim Orr.